 - Only 30% of applicants who start applications with Fortune 500 companies finish their applications (Employ, 2022).

-- In 2022, the top reasons candidates had a positive experience with recruiters were attributed to an easy to schedule interview (52% of respondents), an easy job application process (51%), and great communication, such as prompt feedback (47%) (Employ, 2022).
+- In 2022, the top reasons candidates had a positive experience with recruiters were attributed to an easy-to-schedule interview (52% of respondents), an easy job application process (51%), and great communication, such as prompt feedback (47%) (Employ, 2022).

-- a short hiring process (35% of respondents)
+- A short hiring process (35% of respondents)

-- no cover letter requirement (25%)
+- No cover letter requirement (25%)

-- good explanation of the company’s values, vision, and culture (23%)
+- Good explanation of the company’s values, vision, and culture (23%) (Employ, 2022)

 - 89% of employers recruited virtually in 2022 (Monster, 2022).